Best Smart Home Devices for Renters in 2026

 • Philips Hue Starter Kit (2 bulbs + bridge): $80

-Total: ~$376 — Complete smart home with security, voice control, lighting, lock, and damage protection.
+Total: ~$376 — This gives you a complete smart home with security, voice control, lighting, a lock, and critical damage protection.

 When to Upgrade to Premium

-Premium options make sense when you’re planning to stay in your rental for 2+ years or when you plan to take the setup to your next home.
-Philips Hue outperforms IKEA over time in reliability and ecosystem depth.
-A Nest thermostat pays back its cost in energy savings within 12-18 months in most climates.
+Premium options really make sense when you’re planning to stay in your rental for 2+ years or when you plan to take the setup to your next home.
+Philips Hue definitely outperforms IKEA over time in reliability and ecosystem depth.
+A Nest thermostat pays back its cost in energy savings within 12-18 months in most climates, which is a pretty quick return on investment.

 Frequently Asked Questions